Great auk: Relationship with humans

 Later, European sailors used the great auks as a navigational beacon, as the presence of these birds signalled that the Grand Banks of Newfoundland were near.

 This species is estimated to have had a maximum population in the millions.
 The great auk was hunted on a significant scale for food, eggs, and its down feathers from at least the eighth century.
-Prior to that, hunting by local natives may be documented from Late Stone Age Scandinavia and eastern North America, as well as from early fifth century Labrador, where the bird seems to have occurred only as stragglers.
+Prior to that, hunting by local natives may be documented from Late Stone Age Scandinavia and Eastern North America, as well as from early 5th century Labrador, where the bird seems to have occurred only as stragglers.
 Early explorers, including Jacques Cartier, and numerous ships attempting to find gold on Baffin Island were not provisioned with food for the journey home, and therefore, used great auks as both a convenient food source and bait for fishing.
 Reportedly, some of the later vessels anchored next to a colony and ran out planks to the land.
 The sailors then herded hundreds of great auks onto the ships, where they were slaughtered.
 Some authors have questioned the reports of this hunting method and whether it was successful.
 Great auk eggs were also a valued food source, as the eggs were three times the size of a murre's and had a large yolk.
 These sailors also introduced rats onto the islands which preyed upon nests.

 Extinction

-The Little Ice Age may have reduced the population of the great auk by exposing more of their breeding islands to predation by polar bears, but massive exploitation by humans for their down drastically reduced the population, with recent evidence indicating the latter alone is likely the primary driver of its extinction.
+The Little Ice Age may have reduced the population of the great auk by exposing more of their breeding islands to predation by polar bears, but massive exploitation by humans for their down drastically reduced the population, with recent evidence indicating the latter alone is likely the primary driving force of its extinction.
 (Note: Taken together, our data do not provide any evidence that great auks were at risk of extinction prior to the onset of intensive human hunting in the early 16th century.
-In addition, our population viability analyses reveal that even if the great auk had not been under threat by environmental change, human hunting alone could have been sufficient to cause its extinction.— J. E. Thomas, et al. (2019)) By the mid-sixteenth century, the nesting colonies along the European side of the Atlantic were nearly all eliminated by humans killing this bird for its down, which was used to make pillows.
+In addition, our population viability analyses reveal that even if the great auk had not been under threat by environmental change, human hunting alone could have been sufficient to cause its extinction.— J. E. Thomas, et al. (2019)) By the mid-16th century, the nesting colonies along the European side of the Atlantic were nearly all eliminated by humans killing this bird for its down, which was used to make pillows.
 In 1553, the great auk received its first official protection.
 In 1794, Great Britain banned the killing of this species for its feathers.
 In St. John's, those violating a 1775 law banning hunting the great auk for its feathers or eggs were publicly flogged, though hunting for use as fishing bait was still permitted.
 On the North American side, eider down initially was preferred, but once the eiders were nearly driven to extinction in the 1770s, down collectors switched to the great auk at the same time that hunting for food, fishing bait, and oil decreased.